 7. - PROVIDE SNACKS and READY MADE MEALS

 Set up a snack and drink station.
 That way your guests can help themselves to a snack or a drink whenever they wish.
 Set up a coffee maker, a thermal carafe with hot water for tea or cocoa with coffee cups, spoons, creamer, sweeteners and keep it stocked with a variety of snacks.
-Of course make sure your guests know where to help themselves to the cold drinks too.
+And make sure your guests know where to help themselves to the cold drinks too.

 Also, I always like to have easy fix or ready made meals available.
 We all have different schedules, so your early riser might not want to wait for others to get up to have their breakfast.
 Or late risers may miss breakfast.
 And in turn lunch times may vary.
 So it’s a good idea to have easy to fix items at the ready.
 For breakfast have a toaster available for bagels, toast, etc. Don’t forget the butter, cream cheese, jams, etc. Or have some ready made options like a breakfast quiche/casserole, muffins or waffles that are ready to heat and eat.
 For lunch have a pre-made salad and/or a deli tray setup with meats, cheeses, lettuce, tomatoes, etc. And don’t forget to push those leftovers!
 Use that leftover turkey, ham, etc. This way everyone can help themselves as needed.